ryankurte/docker-rpi-emu/README.md

 ### From the Repo

-To get started with an Emulated CLI, check out this repository with `git clone git@github.com:ryankurte/docker-rpi-emu.git`, change directories with `cd docker-rpi-emu` and run `make run-emu`.
+To get started with an Emulated CLI:

+1. Run `git clone git@github.com:ryankurte/docker-rpi-emu.git` check out this repository
+2. Run `cd docker-rpi-emu` to change into the directory
+3. Run `make run-emu` to launch the emulated environment

 This will bootstrap a Raspbian image from raspberrypi.org, build the docker image, and launch the emulated environment.